RagulaAI/ragula-tools/packages/langchain-tool/README.md

   description: "Adds two numbers together",
   schema: adderSchema,
   func: async (input) => {
-    // Input is automatically validated and typed based on adderSchema const sum = input.a + input.b;
+    const sum = input.a + input.b;
     return `The sum of ${input.a} and ${input.b} is ${sum}`;
   },